 Designing an office for air-tightness has been proven to reduce the presence of mould.
 It also supports the proper functioning of the ventilation system as it’s now more efficient in preventing heat loss.

 Good insulation is the key to making sure the office has an ideal temperature and vibe.
 Fibreglass, cellulose, natural fibre, and mineral wool are among the commonly used insulation materials for their efficiency.
 These materials can help retain a comfortable indoor temperature as well as ample protection from fire, impact, and outside noise.
+To know more about insulation and the associated terms, you can refer this insulation glossary.

 You can enjoy hefty savings on your electricity bills if you get insulation right.